NiclO1337/pp1-strawberry-lovers/README.md

 ### The navigation bar

-The navigation bar is avalible on every page and always looks the same to make it easier for user to navigate.
-It is set to sticky position, so it is always visible to the user when scrolling down.
-This removes the need for any "back to top" buttons.
+The navigation bar is avalible on every page and always looks the same.
+Consistency makes it easier for user to navigate.
+It's position is set to sticky, this is so it will always visible to the user when scrolling down.
+This removes the need for any "back to top" buttons or additional navigation.

 <details><summary>Screenshot of navigation bar</summary> <p align="center"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1693424680/feature-nav-bar_j8tdvp.jpg" alt="navigation bar" width="600"/></p> </details>